k8spatterns/docker-gomplate/README.md

 * The `--input-dir` directory holds the templates.
 These are typically baked into the image like in this example.
 * The `--datasource` is the directory holding the `gomplate` datasources.
 Each file in this directory is taken as an individual datasource which is used with the file's basename as key.
 E.g. a `config.yml` can be referenced from the template as `{{ (datasource "config").someKeyFromYamlFile }}`.
 This directory is typically mounted from the outside (e.g. from a Kubernetes `ConfigMap` backed volume).
-* The `--outour-dir` directory where to store the processed files.
+* The `--output-dir` directory where to store the processed files.
 The generated files will have the same name as the input files.
 Only a flat directory is supported for the moment.
 This directory is typically also pointing to a directory within a volume so that the processed files can be used from the application to configure.